gohugoio/hugo/content/content-management/formats.md

 ## Additional Content Formats

 Since 0.14, Hugo has defined a new concept called _external helpers_.
-This means you can write your content using [Asciidoc][ascii], [reStructuredText][rest], or [Org-mode][org].
+It means that you can write your content using [Asciidoc][ascii], [reStructuredText][rest], or Emacs org-mode.
 If you have files with associated extensions, Hugo will call external commands to generate the content. ([See the Hugo source code for external helpers][helperssource]).
-The exception is Org-mode, which is parsed natively.

 For example, for Asciidoc files, Hugo will try to call the `asciidoctor` or `asciidoc` command.
 This means that you will have to install the associated tool on your machine to be able to use these formats. ([See the Asciidoctor docs for installation instructions](http://asciidoctor.org/docs/install-toolchain/)).